 Guide to labour

 What happens in the first stage of labour?
-Here we look what happens with your contractions and your cervix as well as what you and your partner might be feeling.
+Here we look at what happens with contractions and cervix dilation in early labour.

 Many mothers hope for a birth on or around their baby’s due date.
-Read more about what happens if your baby doesn’t arrive on time, and ways of inducing labour.
+Here is information about what happens if your baby is late or overdue, including ways of inducing labour.